skip to Main Content

 1. Maximizing Reinvestment Relief — The Most Powerful Tool

-The reinvestment relief provision is the cornerstone of CGT planning under NTA 2025.
-The statutory language “notwithstanding the threshold” means this relief is available regardless of transaction size.
+The reinvestment relief provision remains the cornerstone of CGT planning under NTA 2025.
+Importantly, the statutory wording “notwithstanding the threshold” indicates that this relief applies regardless of transaction size.

-• Plan disposal and reinvestment within the same calendar year (year of assessment)
+• Plan both disposal and reinvestment within the same year of assessment.

-• Reinvest the entire proceeds to achieve zero CGT liability, even on billion-Naira transactions
+• Reinvest the entire proceeds to potentially eliminate CGT liability completely.

-• Ensure reinvestment is in shares of Nigerian companies (the Act specifically states “shares in the same or other Nigerian companies”)
+• Ensure reinvestment is made specifically in shares of Nigerian companies.

 • Share purchase agreements